FadTheChad/FadBot/README.md

 See `CHANGELOG.md` for all changes

 ## Trello
-If you want to see some of the ideas/features that the bot could get, check out our [Trello Page](https://trello.com/b/4qiwoazB/fadbot-board)!
+If you want to see some ideas/features that the bot could get, check out our [Trello Page](https://trello.com/b/4qiwoazB/fadbot-board)!

 # Get Started